Pembroke Welsh CorgiPublished: Last updated: by Kyle J. Larson

 Queen Elizabeth II is famous for having corgis since her first dog Dookie who she got in 1933.
 She ceased breeding corgis in 2012 to ensure none were left when she passes.

 Pembroke Welsh Corgi Training & Temperament

-Pembrokes can tend to have a mind of their own, but respond well with slow patient training.
-It’s best to start them young with both training and socialization so they’re comfortable around a range of people and places.
+Pembrokes can tend to have a mind of their own but respond well with slow patient training.
+It’s best to start them young with both training and socialization, so they’re comfortable around various people and places.

-They’re happy to please their owners and look to get attention from anyone they meet if socialized properly.
+They’re happy to please their owners and seek attention from anyone they meet if socialized properly.
 They have a herding instinct and might nip at ankles as a puppy.
 They also may chase after anything that moves.